fthdgn-gh/website/content/blog/it-isnt-there/index.en.md

 But here is the kicker; I don't want to.
 The other thing that is lost is my will it seems.

 Will I get it back?
 Time will tell.
-Until then, I'll try to do some of the things I listed above, even if I don't want to.
+Until then, I'll try to do some of the things I've listed above, even if I don't want to.
 Maybe my will will come back after doing so.